Rebecca Bross: Personal life

 Rebecca Marie Bross is the daughter of Terry Bross and Donna Bross.
 She has one older brother named Benjamin.
 She married Billy Burks December 17, 2022.

 Her parents put her in a gymnastics class at the age of five.
 She was coached by Valeri Liukin at WOGA Gymnastics in Plano, Texas.

 Career

-Rebecca Bross first qualified to Junior International Elite in 2005, when she also qualified to her first U.S. Nationals.
+Bross first qualified to Junior International Elite in 2005, when she also qualified to her first U.S. Nationals.
 She placed 16th all-around and earned a spot on the national team.
 She then competed in a few international assignments over the next year.
-At the 2006 U.S. Nationals, Rebecca placed fourth all-around, which also qualified her to the Junior Pan American Games Team.
-In 2007, she was again selected for the Pan American Games team.
-She finished second all-around, behind teammate Shawn Johnson.
-At the 2007 U.S. Championships, Rebecca won her first national championships title, despite a fall.
+At the 2006 U.S. Nationals, Bross placed fourth all-around, which also qualified her to the Junior Pan American Championships team.
+In 2007, she was selected for the Pan American Games team.
+She finished second all-around behind teammate Shawn Johnson.
+At the 2007 U.S. Championships, Bross won her first national championships title despite a fall.
 She later won the Junior Japan Invitational.

-Rebecca was able to compete in some Classics and Invitationals in early 2008.
+Bross was able to compete in some Classics and Invitationals in early 2008.
 She competed with WOGA teammate Nastia Liukin at the Pacific Rim Championships, where she won gold medals in the all-around and on beam, bars and floor.
 She sat out the rest of the year because of a broken foot.

-On July 25, 2009, at the Covergirl Classic in Des Moines, Iowa, Rebecca competed on the uneven bars, scoring a 13.150 (.050 better than her teammate Ivana Hong), but was unable to compete on floor, beam or vault because of an ankle injury suffered during practice a few days earlier.
+On July 25, 2009, at the Covergirl Classic in Des Moines, Iowa, Bross competed on the uneven bars, scoring a 13.150 (.050 better than her teammate Ivana Hong), but she was unable to compete on floor, beam or vault because of an ankle injury suffered during practice a few days earlier.
 She competed her bars routine without a dismount, thus lowering her overall score.

-In August 2009, Rebecca finished third all-around behind Bridget Sloan (first) and Ivana Hong (second) at the U.S. National Championships.
-Rebecca also placed third on balance beam and second on floor to end a successful first senior Nationals.
+In August 2009, Bross finished third all-around behind Bridget Sloan (first) and Ivana Hong (second) at the U.S. National Championships.
+Bross also placed third on balance beam and second on floor to end a successful first senior Nationals.